Header Image

 4.1.1.
 Fine motor problems as a consequence of stress

-From the perspective of movement optimization, a deterioration in gross and fine motor skills is not plausible.
+From the perspective of optimizing movement, a deterioration in gross and fine motor skills is not plausible.
 Especially in combat situations, at least gross motor skills are important.

 Under stress, the reaction speed is increased.
 This is at the expense of the accuracy of motor actions.
 In this respect, the deterioration in fine motor skills is not a stress benefit, but a (detrimental) consequence of another stress benefit, namely the increase in reaction speed.